Mathematics MSc

 Maths student discuss project work in the reading room

-This Masters degree is designed to build on your existing mathematical skills, and it allows you to both broaden and deepen your understanding of the branches of mathematics which interest you most.
+This Masters degree is designed to build on your existing mathematical skills, and it allows you to both broaden and deepen your understanding of mathematics.

-The flexibility of this course allows you to either keep your studies broad, learning a range of mathematical techniques, or specialise in areas of pure mathematics, applied mathematics or statistics depending on your interests.
-These specialisations can range from algebra, analysis and logic to integrable systems, fluid dynamics and mathematical biology.
+The flexibility of this course allows you to either keep your studies broad, learning a range of mathematical techniques, or have a greater focus in either pure mathematics or applied mathematics, depending on your interests.
+Some of the specialist topics taught on the programme include algebra, analysis, logic, fluid dynamics and mathematical biology.

 A Masters-level qualification in mathematics will enhance your existing career prospects.
 It can also help you change direction.
 A Masters is also an excellent route into further study, such as a PhD.